Chateau Denmark is located on London’s most famous music street – Denmark Street in Soho.

 This apartment is ideal for both long and short stays and are inspired by the street’s fine architectural detail and strands form its musical history.
 Price upon request.

 Located in the upper floors of buildings synonymous with Denmark Street lore, these two bedroom apartments boast versatile layouts and sprawling living spaces with dark wood panelling perfectly offset by the kitchenette maxi-bar.
-Evoking a naughty underworld atmosphere for late night drinks while embracing bold and psychedelic and gothic colours, each Two Bedroom Deluxe Apartment offers unrivalled opulence.
+Embracing bold and psychedelic and gothic colours, each Two Bedroom Deluxe Apartment offers unrivalled opulence.

 An all-encompassing bolthole from the ordinary, high up and watching over happenings below the living spaces offer a complete escape from everything.
 The elaborate custom made headboards promise an illustrative design aesthetic that bends time and place, bringing a little modernity to psychedelia.
 Layers 60s, 70s dramatic design cues and culture to reflect the era’s playful avant-garde, rich colour palettes are spread across elegantly curved furnishings; from a wet-look, peacock blue sofa to statement chairs upholstered in vivid palm or leopard print add to the retro colour scheme.